iifl-logo

 CORPORATE GOVERNANCE REPORT & MANAGEMENT DISCUSSION AND ANALYSIS REPORT

-As per Regulation 15 (2) read with Schedule V of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, the Company is not requiring to submit corporate governance report for the year 2023-2024.
+As per Regulation 15 (2) read with Schedule V of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, the corporate governance report for the year 2024-2025 is attached herewith as an Annexure I.

 DIRECTORS AND KEY MANAGERIAL PERSONNEL

-As per the provisions of Section 152 of the Companies Act, 2013, Mr. Samir Choksi and Mr. Jay Choksi retire by rotation at the ensuing Annual General Meeting and being eligible, offered themselves for reappointment and as recommended by Nomination and Remuneration Committee for re-appointment.
+As per the provisions of Section 152 of the Companies Act, 2013, Mr. Samir Choksi and Mr. Jay Choksi retiring by rotation at the ensuing Annual General Meeting and being eligible, offered themselves for re-appointment and as recommended by Nomination and Remuneration Committee.
 Your directors recommended their re-appointment.

 The information pursuant to Regulations 36 (3) of SEBI Listing Regulations and Secretarial Standards-2 are disclosed in the Notice of AGM.

-• Appointment/ Resignation of Independent Directors and declaration of independence.
+?
+Appointment/ Resignation/Expiry of Term of Independent Directors and declaration of independence.

-In the opinion of the Board, the new independent Director fulfils the condition for appointment as an Independent Director on the Board.
-Further, in the opinion of the Board, he also possesses the attributes of integrity, expertise and experience as required under Rule 8 (5) (iiia) of the Companies (Accounts) Rules, 2014.
+In the opinion of the Board, the new Independent Directors fulfil the condition for appointment as an Independent Director on the Board.
+Further, in the opinion of the Board, they also possess the attributes of integrity, expertise and experience as required under Rule 8 (5) (iiia) of the Companies (Accounts) Rules, 2014.

 In terms of Regulation 25(8) of the SEBI Listing Regulations, Independent Directors have confirmed that they are not aware of any circumstances or situation which exists or may be reasonably anticipated that could impair or impact their ability to discharge their duties.